Close Menu

 If the growth of the white blood cells involves the lymphoid line, then your disease is acute lymphocytic leukemia.
 Similarly, if the growth of the white blood cells involves the myeloid line, then you have acute myeloid leukemia.
 Acute lymphocytic leukemia is also known as acute lymphoblastic leukemia.

 Acute lymphocytic leukemia is the most common type of cancer in children.
 If you have this cancer as a child, then there is good chance for a cure.
 Acute lymphocytic leukemia can also occur in adults.
-However, if you are an adult with the disease, the chance of a cure is far less.
+However, if you are an adult with the disease, then the chance of a cure is far less.

 DIAGNOSTIC TESTING FOR ACUTE LEUKEMIA